Spectral sequences of a Morse shelling

 By Proposition \ref{proprelhom}, only the critical tiles of indices less than $q$ contribute to the spectral sequences given by Theorem \ref{theospectral} in gradings less than $q$.

-\begin{rem} The inclusion $i$ of the $q$-skeleton $K^{(q)}$ into its ambient simplicial complex $K$ induces an homomorphism $i_* : H_* (K^{(q)} ; G) \to H_* (K ; G) $ (resp. $i^* : H^* (K ; G) \to H^* (K^{(q)} ; G)$) in homology (resp. cohomology) which is surjective (resp. injective) in degree $q$ and bijective in degrees less than $q$, see \cite{Munk}, so that the spectral sequences given by Theorem \ref{theospectral} converge to the (co)homology of the simplicial complex in degrees less than $q$. \end{rem}
+\begin{rem} The inclusion $i$ of the pair of $q$-skeletons $(K^{(q)},L^{(q)})$ into the ambient pair of simplicial complexes $(K,L)$ induces an homomorphism $i_* : H_* (K^{(q)},L^{(q)} ; G) \to H_* (K,L ; G) $ (resp. $i^* : H^* (K,L ; G) \to H^* (K^{(q)},L^{(q)} ; G)$) in homology (resp. cohomology) which is surjective (resp. injective) in degree $q$ and bijective in degrees less than $q$, see \cite{Munk}, so that the spectral sequences given by Theorem \ref{theospectral} converge to the relative (co)homology of the relative simplicial complex in degrees less than $q$. \end{rem}